johnbeard/Catch2/docs/matchers.md

 matcher succeeds if `std::is_permuation` returns true.
 As for `ElementsAre`, this uses `operator==` to determine equality.

+Both `ElementsAre` and `UnorderedElementsAre` optionally accept a predicate which can be used to compare the containers element-wise.

+To check a container elementwise against a given matcher, use `AllMatch`.

 ## Writing custom matchers (old style)